BoxCell: Leveraging SAM for Cell Segmentation with Box Supervision: BoxCell: Our Proposed Method

-SAM is used to generate masks $p_{i}$ given image ($\mathcal{X}_{i}$) and the set of ground truth bounding boxes $b_{i}$, at the time of training.
-The masks $p_{i}$ are used as pseudo masks to train a standalone segmentation model $\mathcal{S(\phi)}$ as shown in the right section of Fig. \ref{fig:Model Diagram}. $\mathcal{S(\phi)}$ is trained using a sum of Dice loss and BCE: $\mathcal{L}_{\text{seg}} = \mathcal{L}_{\text{bce}} + \mathcal{L}_{dice}$.
-Binary cross entropy ($\mathcal{L}_{bce}$) improves the pixel-level classification of the segmentation mask, and Dice loss ($\mathcal{L}_{dice}$) guides the intersection of the prediction with the ground truth masks, thereby improving the localization of the predicted masks.
-Using SAM-generated pseudo-labels as supervision, albeit erroneous, another auxiliary segmentation model $S(\phi)$ is trained, which is called at the time of inference.
-We do not use SAM during inference in this approach.
+During training, SAM generates masks \(M^T_{k}\) for the training images (\(X^T_{k}\)) using ground truth bounding boxes \(B^T_{k}\) as prompts.
+Despite SAM's errors, these masks serve as pseudo-masks for training a standalone segmentation model \(Sg(\phi)\) like CaraNet \cite{lou2022caranet} -- it is trained using a sum of Dice loss and BCE: \(L_{\text{seg}} = L_{\text{bce}} + L_{\text{dice}}\) (see Fig. \ref{fig:Model Diagram_ITD_ITS}).
+Binary cross-entropy (\(L_{bce}\)) improves the pixel-level classification of the segmentation mask, and Dice loss (\(L_{dice}\)) guides the intersection of the prediction with the ground truth masks, thereby improving the localization of the predicted masks.
+At test time, \(Sg(\phi)\) runs on \(X\) to directly generate an image-level segmentation mask, \(M_S\).